Yash4850/DataScience/Rocket Landing Neural Netwotk/README.md

 - Finally, get weights and biases.
 - Gave the weights and biases in Neural Net.py, calculated forward propagation and ran the game.

+## Result
+- The rocket landed on the landing pad correctly after training the collected data for 500 epochs

 ## Code
 ```ruby